C++ Programming Language Table of content:

 Q. How to create 2D vectors in C++ with user input?

 We can create 2D vectors in C++, where we can input the number of rows and columns and the elements to be stored in the two-dimensional vector from user input.
-We can make use of the fill constructor to create our custom normal vector where the number of rows, number of columns, and the vector elements can be received as input from the keyboard by the user.
+We can make use of the fill constructor to create our custom normal vector, where the number of rows, the number of columns, and the vector elements can be received as input from the keyboard by the user.

 Q. Can 2D vectors in C++ be accessed in the same way as 2D arrays?